perkelen/JS-timeLine/README.markdown

   3. Include events that build up to major occurrences, not just the major events.
   4. Don't overwhelm the user.
 A timeline with hundreds of events is probably not the best use of the format.

-## License
-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.